SUBSCRIBE AND SAVE 10%

 The truth about rescue dogs

 Most dogs end up in rescue centres through absolutely no fault of their own.
 Factors like divorce, accommodation problems and work commitments, as well as owner neglect are all reasons dog’s end up in shelters.
-You don’t need to worry about rehoming a ‘problem’ or ‘damaged’ dog – animals put up for rehoming from reputable centres like RSPCA, Dogs Trust and Blue Cross will all have had a behavioral assessment, as well as being neutered, de-fleaed and with all vaccinations brought up-to-date.
+You don’t need to worry about rehoming a ‘problem’ or ‘damaged’ dog – animals put up for rehoming from reputable centres like RSPCA, Dogs Trust and Blue Cross will all have had a behavioural assessment, as well as being neutered, de-fleaed and with all vaccinations brought up-to-date.
 No known history or personality traits are kept secret – the centre staff want to find you your perfect pet!

 When it comes to rehoming a dog, the professionals at the shelter will match you to suitable dogs.
 So, when a dog does need special care due to neglect or mistreatment you’ll only be matched up if you have the expressed desire for this kind of adoption and have the experience, knowledge, time and inclination it sometimes takes to turn a dog around.
 If you do, you’ll have a happy heart forever.